takumin/sohinx-kvm-api/source/api/index.rst

 4.5 KVM_GET_VCPU_MMAP_SIZE
 --------------------------------------------------------------------------------

-Capability: basic
+:Capability:    basic
-Architectures: all
+:Architectures: all
-Type: system ioctl
+:Type:          system ioctl
-Parameters: none
+:Parameters:    none
-Returns: size of vcpu mmap area, in bytes
+:Returns:       size of vcpu mmap area, in bytes

 The KVM_RUN ioctl (cf.) communicates with userspace via a shared memory region.
 This ioctl returns the size of that region.
 See the